 - Cochon: this NOLA standout by Chef Donald Link serves up traditional cajun southern dishes in the Warehouse District right next to its little sister, Cochon Butcher.
 Bonus Tip: Anthony Bourdain has called this his favorite restaurant in NOLA.

-- Shaya: one of NOLA’s newest hot spots and a James Beard award winner.
+- Shaya: one of NOLA’s hot spots and a James Beard award winner.
 Shaya serves modern Israeli cuisine right on Magazine Street and it’s delicious!
 Try the hummus plates – they are divine.
 Bonus tip: they have an outdoor patio in the back!

 - Coquette: Southern cuisine, locally sourced ingredients and an innovative menu right on Magazine Street… I’m getting hungry thinking of their food!
 Their tasting menu is one of NOLA’s best and it’s clear why.

-- The Tasting Room: This place is the cutest.
+- The Tasting Room: this place is the cutest.
 With an outdoor patio, couches, and old movies playing on a projection screen, this place has an amazing atmosphere for wine and shareable plates.
 Located on Magazine St. in the Lower Garden District, this is a perfect hideout off the beaten path.

 - The Victorian Lounge Bar at the Columns Hotel: this place is so cool!
 I feel very New Orleans when I’m here.
 They have a mahogany bar, 15-foot ceilings and amazing drinks.
 Located in the Garden District on St. Charles Avenue.
 Bonus tip: Happy Hour is 5-7pm every day of the week!